 For the first time ever, people affected by an NBIA disorder can tell us about their disease and how it affects their lives.
 Better information about how each of these diseases progresses prepares us for therapeutic drug trials.
 We are building knowledge to determine if new drugs improve health and function.
 People with an NBIA disorder as well as family members will be able to contribute.
 Stay connected here and help our community become 'trial ready.'

-Our team is currently developing a possible therapeutic for PKAN called CoA-Z. This compound was created through collaboration with Dr. Sibon in the Netherlands and we believe it may change the course of this terrible disease.
-Our goal is to make CoA-Z available to everyone at the lowest cost possible so we have formed sister non-profit foundations in the Netherlands and US to further develop the compound.
-The link above contains information about CoA-Z, the steps pending to get it to clinical trial, the cost associated with each step, and how you can send donations to the foundation.
+Our team has developed a possible therapeutic for PKAN called CoA-Z through collaboration with Dr. Sibon in the Netherland.
+We believe it may change the course of this terrible disease.
+Our goal is to make CoA-Z available to everyone at the lowest cost possible so we have formed sister non-profit foundations in the Netherlands and US to move the compound to clinical trial.
+The link above contains information about CoA-Z and how you can send donations to the foundation.

 CoA-Z Clinical Trial

-We will share updates about the US and Canada clinicial trial on this page as we get closer to launch.
-For families outside of the US and Canada, we will be providing updates on trials in other countries as progress is made and information becomes available.
+The US/Canada clinical trial for CoA-Z is now enrolling!
+This page gives an overview of the trial and how you can get in touch with our team to find out more and/or enroll.
+For families outside of the US and Canada, we will provide updates on trials in other countries as progress is made and information becomes available.

 A paper from the Sibon lab reveals important insights into biochemical changes in PKAN and related disorders